By: Author John Cunningham. Published: 2019/05/26 at 9:36 am

 You might find this page useful, “B&S surging repair tools and parts.”
 I have listed all the parts and tools you’ll need to complete the task of replacing the manifold.

-Order – Manifold pipe has a few variations, remove your old one to match it against the new, before ordering.
+Order – The manifold pipe has a few variations, remove your old one to match it against the new, before ordering.
 Check out the Amazon link below.Amazon Intake Manifold

 Crack – Damage is seen here in the wall of the intake manifold pipe.
 I have also seen the metal pull assembly come loose and wear through the top of the manifold pipe.

-Remove – Remove bolt at the front and two at rear either side of the metal blower assembly cover.
+Remove – Remove the bolt at the front and two at the rear on either side of the metal blower assembly cover.

 Assembly pulls straight up, dipstick comes with it.
 No need to remove the cable attached to the front of the cover; place the assembly out of your way.

 Remove – Remove the coil and governor flap by removing these two bolts.
 No need to remove the control wire attached, just set the whole unit to the side.

 Clean – Blow away any dirt from the manifold.
 Remove both bolts from the intake manifold.

 Fit New Manifold – Snug the new manifold into place, it’s plastic so careful not to overdo the tightening.